 "I had the good fortune to work with Maurice Possley on the documentary film, At the Death House Door, a film inspired by the impressive and compelling investigative series Maury (and his colleague Steve Mills) wrote for the Chicago Tribune.
 That series made a strong case for the innocence of Carlos De Luna, a man who was executed in Texas years earlier.
 In the film, we were able to track that important investigation by Maury and he became a central presence in the film.
 Along the way, I got to know Maury and found him to not just be a brilliant journalist, but a highly principled one.
 He's also an all around great guy who's a pleasure to work with.
 What more could you want from a consultant?"

-— Steve James, director of the Oscar-nominated film Hoop Dreams and award-winning Stevie and The Interrupters
+— Steve James, Peabody Award-winning director of the Oscar-nominated films Hoop Dreams and Abacus: Small Enough to Jail, and the award-winning Stevie, At The Death House Door, and The Interrupters.

 "Maurice Possley is one of the best investigative journalists in the nation, and one of the most thorough reporters I have ever met and known… Among Possley’s many other contributions to journalism, and to the law, is his dogged attention to the specifics of this larger story; his ability to take from the trend a single story that illustrates more than raw numbers just how prevalent the problem may be."

 — Andrew Cohen, chief legal editor and analyst, CBS News

 "Cathleen uses her vast experience as an award-winning journalist and author to shepherd writers through the challenging process of creating book proposals and securing a literary agent.
 She's a fantastic editor, a supportive mentor, and a well-connected guide for all who hope to bring ideas to the literary market."